duongtrinhss/duongtrinhss.github.io/_pages/about.md

   - /about.html
 ---

 My name is Duong Trinh.
-I am a Ph.D. student in Economics at the [University of Glasgow](https://www.gla.ac.uk/postgraduate/research/economics/), under the supervision of Prof.Dr.
+Currently, I am a Ph.D. student in Economics at the [University of Glasgow](https://www.gla.ac.uk/postgraduate/research/economics/), under the supervision of Prof.Dr.
 Dimitris Korobilis and Dr. Santiago Montoya-blandon.
 I am interested in microeconometrics research, with a focus on Bayesian methods, causal inference, and economic heterogeneity.

 ### Education
 * 2021–2025 (expected), PhD in Economics, University of Glasgow